Runnable/slash-docker/python/_posts/2016-07-20-dockerize-flask.markdown

 ## The Docker Hub image

-Since Docker Hub doesn't have an official Flask repository (at the time of this writing), we explain how to build our own.
+Since Docker Hub doesn't have an official Flask repository (at the time of this writing), we'll explain how to build our own.
 While you can always use a non-official image, it's generally recommended to make your own Dockerfile to ensure you know what is in the image.
 We'll start off with the base of Ubuntu, but you can use any available distro you prefer.

 ## Setting Up